LuciSalem/SimpleWebsite/README.md

 # SimpleWebsite

-Practicing with CSS and HTML, making a simple educational website
+Practicing with CSS and HTML, making a simple website about me